e2crawfo/hrr-scaling/README.md

 The completed neural network permits us to *neurally* traverse the WordNet graph, while using an amount of neural resources that is linear in the number of concepts encoded.
-A battery of tests is run on the resulting graph to check that the WordNet graph can indeed be reliablty traversed.
+A battery of tests is run on the network to check that the WordNet graph can be reliablty traversed.

 How to use
 ---------